akvo/rtmis/docs/source/start.rst

 User Types & Basic principal
 -----------------------------

-* There are two types of users that comprise Platform administrators (Super admins, County admins, sub county PHOs/Approvers), data collectors (Enumerators)
+* There are two types of users that comprise Platform administrators (Super admins, County admins, sub county PHOs/Approvers), data collectors (Data Entry Supervisor)
 * A user can only be added by authorised users with admin or super admin roles
 * A county admin can only add users for their county
 * A user can only be deleted if there are no approvals or batching operations pending on them